 - What is Federal Aid?
-Federal Pell Grants usually are awarded to undergraduate students who display exceptional financial need and have not already obtained a degree - Who is eligible? - US Citizen or Permanent Resident (must have Permanent Resident visa or Green Card) - How does my student apply for Federal Aid?
-By completing the FAFSA (the Free Application for Federal Student Aid): https://studentaid.ed.gov/sa/fafsa - FAFSA shows a 'point in time' and measures a family's ability to pay for post-secondary education - A family's ability to pay, not willingness to pay, is measured by the need analysis system - FAFSA is an 'equitable need analysis system', which means that families in similar circumstances are expected to make similar contributions towards post-secondary education - The family's current circumstances (family size, number in college, income, and assets) form the basis for determining family ability to pay - o Adjusted Gross Income is the primary indicator of federal aid eligibility - \circ $\;$ Students must complete FAFSA each year they are seeking Federal Aid - How much Federal Aid can my student expect to receive?
+Federal Pell Grants usually are awarded to undergraduate students who display exceptional financial need and have not already obtained a degree. - Who is eligible? - US Citizen or Permanent Resident (must have Permanent Resident visa or Green Card).

+- How does my student apply for Federal Aid?
+By completing the FAFSA (the Free Application for Federal Student Aid): https://studentaid.gov/h/apply-for-aid/fafsa - o FAFSA shows a 'point in time' and measures a family's ability to pay for post-secondary education. - A family's ability to pay, not willingness to pay, is measured by the need analysis system. - FAFSA is an 'equitable need analysis system', which means that families in similar circumstances are expected to make similar contributions towards post-secondary education. - The family's current circumstances (family size, number in college, income, and assets) form the basis for determining family ability to pay. - o Adjusted Gross Income is the primary indicator of federal aid eligibility. - o Students must complete FAFSA each year they are seeking Federal Aid - How much Federal Aid can my student expect to receive?
 It depends.
-For 2020-2021, the range of Federal Pell Grants is between \$0-\$6,195 - After a FAFSA has been processed, the student receives a Student Aid Report (SAR) which lists all the information from the application and the student's Expected Family Contribution (EFC) - Financial Aid Administrators at colleges subtract the EFC from students' cost of attendance to determine a student's need for the following federal student financial assistance programs: - Grants Federal Pell Grants - Loans - Subsidized Loans - o Unsubsidized Loans - Work Study Federal Work-Study (FWS)

-- What does the EFC mean?
-Since college is viewed as a valuable personal investment, the student and their family have the primary responsibility for paying for educational costs to the extent they are able, which is the Expected Family Contribution (EFC) - How was the EFC computed?
-EFC is calculated according to a formula established by law.
-A family's taxed and untaxed income, assets, and benefits (such as unemployment and/or Social Security) all go into the EFC formula.
-EFC also takes family size and the number of family members who will attend college into account - What if a family doesn't agree with their EFC?
-If a family disagrees with their EFC, families may appeal to a college's Fin Aid Office, explaining their reasoning.
+For 2023-2024, the range of Federal Pell Grants is between \$0-\$7,395. - After a FAFSA has been processed, the student receives a Student Aid Report (SAR) that lists all the information from the application and the Student's Aid Index (SAI). - Financial Aid Administrators at colleges subtract the SAI from students' cost of attendance to determine a student's need for the following federal student financial assistance programs: - Grants Federal Pell Grants - Loans - o Subsidized Loans - Unsubsidized Loans - Work Study Federal Work-Study (FWS) - What does SAI mean?
+Since college is viewed as a valuable personal investment, the student and their family have the primary responsibility for paying for educational costs to the extent they are able, which is the Student Aid Index (SAI) - How was the SAI computed?
+SAI is calculated according to a formula established by law.
+A family's taxed and untaxed income, assets, and benefits (such as unemployment and/or Social Security) all go into the SAI formula.
+SAI also takes family size and the number of family members who will attend college into account. - What if a family doesn't agree with their SAI?
+If a family disagrees with their SAI, families may appeal to a college's financial aid office, explaining their reasoning.
 The rule of thumb is whether the situation has a significant impact on their ability to pay for college.
-If the answer is yes, then they should let the college/university know - Example: a parent is fully employed now but is working off a huge credit card debt accumulated during a period of unemployment two years ago - Example: a parent lost his/her job during the current application year, but FAFSA is based off prior/prior year data - Should my student still fill out FAFSA if they think their parents make too much to qualify?
+If the answer is yes, then they should let the college/university know. - Example: a parent is fully employed now but is working off a huge credit card debt accumulated during a period of unemployment two years ago. - Example: a parent lost his/her job during the current application year, but FAFSA is based off prior/prior year data.

+Should my student still fill out the FAFSA if they think their parents make too much to qualify?
 Yes, every student should complete FAFSA because it also determines a student's eligibility for a myriad of grants and aid for all income levels.
-The FAFSA submissions also determines eligibility for federal subsidized and unsubsidized loans, which can be more affordable than private loans
+The FAFSA submissions also determines eligibility for federal subsidized and unsubsidized loans, which can be more affordable than private loan.